Electromagnetic radiation: Derivation from electromagnetic theory

 The remaining equations will be satisfied by this choice of $\mathbf{E},\mathbf{B}$.

 The electric and magnetic field waves in the far-field travel at the speed of light.
 They have a special restricted orientation and proportional magnitudes, $E_0 = c_0 B_0$, which can be seen immediately from the Poynting vector.
 The electric field, magnetic field, and direction of wave propagation are all orthogonal, and the wave propagates in the same direction as $\mathbf{E} \times \mathbf{B}$.
-Also, E and B far-fields in free space, which as wave solutions depend primarily on these two Maxwell equations, are in-phase with each other.
+Also E and B far-fields in free space, which as wave solutions depend primarily on these two Maxwell's equations to remain in phase with each other.
 This is guaranteed since the generic wave solution is first order in both space and time, and the curl operator on one side of these equations results in first-order spatial derivatives of the wave solution, while the time-derivative on the other side of the equations, which gives the other field, is first-order in time, resulting in the same phase shift for both fields in each mathematical operation.

 From the viewpoint of an electromagnetic wave traveling forward, the electric field might be oscillating up and down, while the magnetic field oscillates right and left.
 This picture can be rotated with the electric field oscillating right and left and the magnetic field oscillating down and up.
 This is a different solution that is traveling in the same direction.
 This arbitrariness in the orientation with respect to propagation direction is known as polarization.
 On a quantum level, it is described as photon polarization.
 The direction of the polarization is defined as the direction of the electric field.

 More general forms of the second-order wave equations given above are available, allowing for both non-vacuum propagation media and sources.
 Many competing derivations exist, all with varying levels of approximation and intended applications.
 One very general example is a form of the electric field equation, which was factorized into a pair of explicitly directional wave equations, and then efficiently reduced into a single uni-directional wave equation by means of a simple slow-evolution approximation.